jpatel26/statCoursesBot/README.md

 ```
 ./load_data.py
 ```
-all of the other files are called by that executable\
+all of the other files are called by executable

 2. Run Bot
 ```